-As a condition for local agency approval of new residential land use development within the zone indicated on Figure 3-5, an overflight notification should be recorded.
+As a condition for local agency approval of new residential land use development of any size within the Overflight Notification Zone indicated on Figure 3-6, an overflight notification should be recorded.

-- a.
-The overflight notification should contain the language provided by state law with regard to real estate transfer disclosure (see Policy 3.3.4.6) and should be of a format similar to that indicated in Appendix E. - b.
+a.
+The overflight notification should contain the language provided by state law with regard to real estate transfer disclosure (see Policy 3.3.4.6) and should be of a format similar to that indicated in Appendix E.

+- b.
 The notification should be evident to prospective buyers of the property and should appear with the property deed. - c.
 A separate overflight notification is not required where an avigation easement is provided. - d.
 Recording of an overflight notification is not required for nonresidential development.